-Program Directors in NSF's Computer and Network Systems Division have explicitly welcomed the type of medium- and large-sized project proposal described here, and the "distinguishing feature" text above comes from them.
+Several NSF Program Directors have explicitly welcomed the type of medium- and largesized project proposal described here, and the "distinguishing feature" text above comes from them.
 Careful consideration was given at the workshops to whether small, purely theoretical projects are equally important for success of the ToNC agenda, and participants decided that they are, for two basic reasons: (1) The intellectual scope of ToNC should not be limited by networks that can be built or even envisioned in the current technological environment; technologically untethered but mathematically rigorous investigation of networked computation is also worthwhile.
 (2) Some of the most eminent and productive members of the ToC community have traditionally worked by themselves or in collaboration with other theorists, and they have established broad and deep research track records in the process.
 Their potential contribution to the ToNC agenda is immense and should not be conditioned on participation in multi-PI, substantially experimental projects.
-NSF's Computing and Communication Foundations Division (CCF) should support small, purely theoretical ToNC-research projects, but, ideally, CCF would not be the only source of such support.
+NSF's Algorithmic Foundations (AF) program and its Network Science and Engineering (NetSE) program should support small, purely theoretical ToNC-research projects.
+Moreover, NSF should not be the only agency that supports ToNC research.